gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 3. **Authorization Flow**: The cryptographic properties enable secure authorization flows for paid services and private capabilities without requiring centralized authentication services.

+## Protocol Overview
+In order to provide a consistent and compatible experience between the two protocols, this specification has the convention of using the `content` field of the events for the stringified JSON RPC messages defined in the model context protocol, avoiding transformations between protocols, and placing all nostr related stuff in the tags of the events.
+Because Nostr's content field is always text, the JSON RPC messages must be properly stringified before placement in the content field.
+This ensures a smooth transition between the two protocols while preserving their unique features.
+There are four main actors in this workflow:
+- **Providers**: Entities running MCP server(s), operating behind a Nostr public key
+- **Servers**: MCP servers exposing capabilities, operated by a provider
+- **DVMs**: Bridge protocol that translates between Nostr and MCP protocols
+- **Clients**: MCP or Nostr clients that discover and consume capabilities from servers

+The protocol consists of three main phases:
+1. **Discovery**: Finding available MCP servers in Nostr and retrieving available capabilities
+2. **Capability Execution/Read**: Requesting tool execution, reading resources, or prompts, and receiving results
+3. **Capability Feedback**: Status updates, notifications, and payment handling

+## Protocol Consistency and Security

+### Message Structure Consistency

+DVMCP maintains consistent message structures across all operations:

+1. **JSON-RPC in Content**: All MCP JSON-RPC messages are placed in the Nostr event `content` field as stringified JSON, since Nostr event content is always text.
+The JSON-RPC messages must be properly stringified when added to the content field and parsed when retrieved.

+2. **Nostr Tags for Metadata**: All Nostr-specific metadata uses event tags:
+   - `s`: Server identifier for targeting specific servers
+   - `p`: Public key for addressing providers or clients
+   - `e`: Event id, references for correlating requests and responses
+   - `method`: Method name for easy filtering and routing

+3. **Event Kind Separation**: Different event kinds are used for different message categories:
+   - `31316`-`31319`: Server announcements and capability listings
+   - `5910`: Client requests
+   - `6910`: Server responses
+   - `20123`: Notifications and feedback (ephemeral)

 ## Event Kinds

 This specification defines these event kinds: